marlycormar/warn_users_of_pending_suspension/README.md

     update redcap_user_information set user_email = 'you@example.org' where username in ("alice", "bob", "carol", "dan");

 When tested, each of the aforementioned users should get a message.
-FYI, the above set of test users can be created via the SQL file at https://github.com/ctsit/redcap_deployment/blob/master/deploy/files/test_with_table_based_authentication.sql
+FYI, the above set of test users can be created via the SQL file at [https://github.com/ctsit/redcap_deployment/blob/master/deploy/files/test\_with\_table\_based\_authentication.sql](https://github.com/ctsit/redcap_deployment/blob/master/deploy/files/test_with_table_based_authentication.sql).
+That SQL file works great for users of the redcap_deployment project.
+Other users might want to be cautious as the SQL makes some assumptions.

 The final step to facilitate testing is to turn the frequency of the cron job up.
-You can change `cron_frequency` and `cron_max_run_time` in the **config.json** file so that the cron job runs more often.
-For example, with the configuration `"cron_frequency": "60"` and `"cron_max_run_time": "10"`, the cron job will run every minute (60s) with a maximum run time of 10s.
-Then disable and re-enable the `Warn Users of Pending Suspension` module to write these new values into the cron database entry.
-Of course there's the lazy developers SQL method as well.
+You'll need to change `cron_frequency` and `cron_max_run_time` so that the cron job runs more often.
+Here's the lazy developer's SQL method to do that:

     update redcap_crons set cron_frequency = 60, cron_max_run_time = 10 where cron_name = "warn_users_account_suspension_cron";